Dyfed County Council Homes

 Following a further reorganisation in 1996, Dyfed was abolished and the three earlier counties, and their respective county councils, were reinstated.
 However, Cardiganshire now adopted the name Ceredigion.

-Composite list of children's establishments run (at some time in their history) by Dyfed County Council.
+Children's establishments run at some time in their history by Dyfed County Council.

 - Erw Lon, Maesglas, Cardigan

 - Cartrefle, Alltyblacca, Llanybyther